jackkboyd/Lifting-Project/README.md

 This repository contains a personal project that is  designed to enhance my skills / gain exposure in data engineering.
 My goal with this pipeline is to pull all of my weightlifting data, which is tracked with excel on my phone, into a visualization tool to gain insights on my training and track my progress.

 > [!IMPORTANT]
+> After several months I am sunsetting this project so that I can focus more of my time on learning computer science fundamentals.
+I plan on refactoring this sometime in the future with higher quality programming!
 > Many architectual choices in this project are not optimal / are overkill.
 These choices are intentional and are here to gain exeprience with more tools + concepts.

 ## Infrastructure